yohanbeschi/plume-lang.java/README.md

 			 Move the result src/test/resources to build/test-classes
 	test: Run tests
 	jar: Create a JAR from build/classes
+	javadoc: Generate the JavaDoc
+	jar-javadoc: Package the JavaDoc into a JAR
+	jar-sources: Package the sources (src/main/java) into a JAR
+	release: Call jar, jar-javadoc and jar-sources
-	publish-local: Publish the generated JAR to ivy local repository
+	publish-local: Publish the generated JARs to Ivy local repository

 ### Other (accessible) Targets